reddec/trusted-cgi/docs/usage/static.md

+---
+layout: default
+title: Static files
+parent: Usage
+nav_order: 6
+---
 # Static files

 Static files can be served by `GET` request from the specified folder.
 Using static serving together with lambda allows you to create dynamic service with UI (like blog or comments).

-To enable the feature, set in [manifest](manifest.md) field `static` to relative path to the directory with static files (must be subfolder of lambda directory).
+To enable the feature, set in [manifest](../../usage/manifest) field `static` to relative path to the directory with static files
+ (must be subfolder of lambda directory).

 If the feature enabled the GET and HEAD methods will not be available for handler (lambda).